jvansch1/ycharts-wiki/How-To-Clean-Squash-Migrations.md

 ### How to clean migrations

 #### Requirements
-1. All Databases (local, staging and production) are in synce.
+1. All Databases (local, staging and production) are in sync.
 Meaning they have the same exact migrations applied, tables and schemas.
+This means the best time to do it is after a full release where or develop and master branches are the same.
 1. Developers do not push to develop and any migrations that are not applied must be rewritten.

 #### Steps